Ziiiixi/bitstream-compiler/README.md

 Bitstream pipelines commonly split parsing or regular-expression work across multiple GPU kernels.
-Fusing those kernels is straightforward when every consumer needs a finite, statically known window of producer bytes.
-Prefix scans and data-dependent predecessor walks are harder: the set of possible producer locations grows with the logical position, even when the information crossing the boundary is only a few bits.
+Fusing those kernels is straightforward when every consumer needs a finite, statically known range of producer bytes.
+Prefix scans and other unbounded range dependencies harder: the set of possible producer locations grows with the logical position, even when the information crossing the boundary is only a few bits.

 This compiler separates four questions:

-1. **Where does every stage read and write in bytes?**
+1. **Where does every stage （kernels) read and write in bytes?**
-2. **Does a consumer require a finite producer byte window?**
+2. **Does a consumer require a finite producer byte range?**
-3. **If no finite window exists, can the dependency be projected to a finite state?**
+3. **If no finite range exists, can the dependency be projected to a finite state?**
 4. **Do those facts make the complete pipeline legal to fuse?**